nyx-project/vyhub-documentation/docs/game/teamspeak.md

 6. In VyHub create a [serverbundle](../guide/server.md) of type Teamspeak
 7. Create a [server](../guide/server.md) and use the generated credentials as username and password

+### Teamspeak Address and Port
+- Address: your normal Address you use to connect to the server.
+- Port: the **SSH** port of your server.
+The default is port **10022**.
+  - Note: your hoster may use a different port.
+Check with them!

 ## Debug: Show Query Clients

 Teamspeak QueryClients are not shown by default.
 This is important to check whether the VyHub bot is connected to your server.